kuiper2000/tropical-dynamics/_sources/Variability/waves1.md

 # Week 6 and 7: Tropical Wave Theory
 ## Shallow Water Model

 Aside from the zonal mean circulation, eddies significantly influence tropical climatology.
 We refer to the results from {ref}`scale_analysis` in this section for the discussion of this week.
-In a hydrostatic, and low-latitude atmosphere (weak temperature gradient with reduced), the governing equation can be written as.
+In a hydrostatic, and low-latitude atmosphere (weak temperature gradient), the governing equation can be written as.

 ```{math}